Microsoft EA

 Terms & Conditions Review

-CIOs and procurement leaders should dissect the renewal contract (or any accompanying Terms documents) to catch any clauses that might be unfavorable or have changed since the last agreement.
+CIOs and procurement leaders should review the renewal contract (or any accompanying Terms documents) to identify any unfavorable or changed clauses that may have been introduced since the last agreement.

 Key areas to review include the renewal term itself, auto-renewal or expiration handling, price caps, true-up provisions, and other critical conditions.